mrinalpande/Music_Encrypt/readme.md

     The Music Encrypt follows a scheme where root note as the key.
 The Encryptions occurs using a scheme based on the key note.

-    First Seven notes in a octave are used removing the higher part of the.
-The Root note is the key following which the whole file is encrypted with.
+    First Seven notes in a octave are used for encryption.
+The Root note is the key using which the whole file is encrypted.
 This part is the column identification which helps to identidfy the column.

     The rows are identified by the different type of note duration.
 The 5 duration that are used